k8snetworkplumbingwg/accelerated-bridge-cni/README.md

 ### Example configurations
 The following examples show the config needed to set up basic Accelerated Bridge networking in a container.
 Each of the json config objects below can be placed in the `.spec.config` field of a Network Attachment Definition to integrate with Multus.

-#### Kernel driver config
+#### Basic config
-This is the minimum configuration for a working kernel driver interface using an Accelerated Bridge Virtual Function.
+This is the minimum configuration for Accelerated Bridge CNI.
 It applies an IP address using the host-local IPAM plugin in the range of the subnet provided.

 ```json
 {